 The second and third chapters of Genesis tell a unified story.
 The second chapter, covered in this article, is a second creation account.
 While the first account takes a broad view of creation, the account in this chapter narrows that down to focus on humanity, specifically the first couple, and the garden, in the land of Eden, where they lived.
-For modern readers there is a tension between these two stories.
+For modern readers, there is tension between these two stories.
 But that tension did not exist for the ancient reader, and I will make no attempt to reconcile the two accounts.
-Instead, like other articles in this series, I will be looking at what the account has to teach us, regardless how we might view the historicity of the account.
+Instead, like other articles in this series, I will be looking at what the account has to teach us, regardless of how we might view the historicity of the account.

 Estimated reading time: 11 minutes

 Table of contents

 This is the Account Of